-Our main tool for the proof of Theorem \ref{maintheoreminintro} is the Grassmann-Cayley algebra.
-The Grassmann-Cayley algebra of a given finite dimensional complex vector space, is nothing else than the exterior algebra of the vector space together with two operations: the join denoted by $\vee$, which is just the standard wedge product, and the meet, which is denoted by $\wedge$.
+Our main tool for the proof of Theorem \ref{maintheoreminintro} is the Grassmann--Cayley algebra.
+The Grassmann--Cayley algebra of a given finite dimensional $\Bbbk$-vector space, is nothing else than the exterior algebra of the vector space together with two operations: the join denoted by $\vee$, which is just the standard wedge product, and the meet, which is denoted by $\wedge$.
 The reason for this apparently strange change of notations is geometric.
-In fact, equations in the Grassmann-Cayley algebra of a vector space $V$ can be used to represent linear dependence among linear subspaces of the projective space $\mathbb{P}(V)$, where the join corresponds to the sum of linear spaces and the meet to the intersection.
-For instance, the collinearity of the three points $\overline{ab}\cap\overline{de}$, $\overline{af}\cap\overline{dc}$, $\overline{ef}\cap\overline{bc}$ in Pascal's Theorem, can be rewritten in the Grassmann-Cayley algebra as follows:
+In fact, equations in the Grassmann--Cayley algebra of a vector space $V$ can be used to represent linear dependence among linear subspaces of the projective space $\mathbb{P}(V)$, where the join corresponds to the sum of linear spaces and the meet to the intersection.
+For instance, the collinearity of the three points $\overline{ab}\cap\overline{de}$, $\overline{af}\cap\overline{dc}$, $\overline{ef}\cap\overline{bc}$ in Pascal's Theorem, can be rewritten in the Grassmann--Cayley algebra as follows:

 By introducing coordinates $a=(a_1,a_2,a_3)$ etc. for each point, one can expand the previous expression to obtain a multihomogeneous equation in the coordinates of the points in $\mathbb{P}^2$.
 By using appropriate syzygies, this can be written as the following algebraic combination of determinants in the form $[abc]=\det(abc)$, etc: